 A/B split testing can be a time-consuming process, but it’s worth it in the end!

 7. Install Conversion Pixels

 One of the most useful tools for running successful Facebook ads is a tracking pixel.

 A pixel is a piece of code that you can embed on your website.
-It allows you to track conversions and re-market your leads.
+It allows you to track your social media KPIs, conversions and re-market your leads.

 So how do you create a Facebook pixel?
 It’s simple!
 Start by clicking the ≡ icon in Ads Manager and choosing “Pixels” on the drop-down list.

 Next, click the green button that says “create a pixel.”

 Then name your pixel, accept the terms, and click the “Next” button.